arnav-kolli/musicMatch/README.md

 Functionality:
 As was mentioned in the data above, we intend to have a fully functioning web app that has different types of functionalities.
 1. Messaging Service: Users with similar music preferences are matched and can chat with each other.
+They will get notified when there is a match, and have the ability to see how the music preferences are similar to the person they matched with.
 2. Music Analysis: Users can swipe through our selection of initial music or upload their own playlists for us to analyze their music tastes based on quantitative song features such as tempo/danceability/energy/genre, etc.
 3. Music Discovery: Users can discover new music through our recommendation algorithm.
+Each song that shows up for the user to swipe left or right on will be based off the previous decisions of the user with other songs from various genres.
 4. Playlists: Users can add new songs that they like to their own playlists.
+This will allow them to access their playlists to see which songs have potentially affected what the app recommends once they decide on more songs.
 5. Music app exports: We hope to add functionality that allows users to export their created playlists from MusicMatch to their libraries in Spotify or Apple Music.

 License: